-Before powering your radio be sure to read the Safety Instructions on pages 4 through 6.
+A Before powering your radio be sure to read the Safety Instructions on pages 3 through 5.

-The CCRadio2E will run on (4) "D" size NiMH or alkaline batteries or on 120V AC house current using the included power cord.
+The CCRadio 3 will run on (4) "D" size NiMH or alkaline batteries or on 120V AC house current using the included power cord.
 Batteries are optional.
 The batteries are necessary to retain the timer, clock, and memory settings if the power cord is removed from the radio for more than three minutes.
-Lithium batteries are not recommended as this may cause damage to the radio.
+Lithium batteries are not recommended.